best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 ### Model Optimisation

+Optimisation is used to adjust adjusting the model's parameters to achieve the best overall performance.
+Continuous optimisation ensures that the model remains effective and efficient over time as inputs change.
+There are lots of techniques available to optimise performance.
+Most are designed to help find the best parameters for the model to enhance its accuracy and efficiency.

-Optimisation techniques such as grid search and hyperparameter tuning are essential for improving model performance.
-These techniques help find the best parameters for the model to enhance its accuracy and efficiency.
-Grid search involves systematically searching through a predefined set of hyperparameters, while hyperparameter tuning involves adjusting the model's parameters to achieve the best performance.
-Continuous optimisation ensures that the model remains effective and efficient over time.
+Examples of optimisation techniques for machine learning include grid search and parameter tuning.
+Grid search involves systematically searching through a predefined set of hyperparameters, while hyperparameter tuning adjusts the model's parameters to achieve the best possible performance.

 ## Reduce repetition in test code (fixtures and parameterised tests)